twpkevin06222/trauma_thompson/README.md

 ## Disclaimer
-This repository is intended solely for **personal practice and experimentation**. <br> The implementations within serve as a test ground for exploring and reproducing state-of-the-art models, algorithms, and training workflows for medical related videos.
+This repository is intended solely for **personal practice and experimentation**. <br> The implementations within serve as a test ground for exploring and reproducing state-of-the-art models, algorithms, and training workflows for medical related videos and images.
 <br>
 <br>
 Please note: